-- 4.1 Access Arrangements explains the actions taken to ensure inclusion throughout the College for all students with additional learning needs (ALN); including those with formally diagnosed Special Educational Needs Disabilities (SEND).
-This forms an integral part of our teaching and learning philosophy, which seeks to create a learning environment whereby every individual student may fulfil their full potential. - 4.2 The Equality Act 2010 extends the application of the Equality Act to general qualifications.
-All examination centre staff must ensure that the access arrangements and special consideration regulations and guidance are consistent with the law. - all exam rooms are accessible; chairs are available when queuing outside when required. - there is an appropriate toilet near or in all of these areas. - emergency evacuation procedures are appropriate for all candidates and risk assessments are carried out as appropriate prior to the examination series. - if any candidate needs to take regular medication, invigilators will make this possible. - the Exams Officer should be notified if there are any exceptional health issues. - any specialised equipment will be provided and an appropriate examination area selected. - invigilators will be briefed of any exceptional issues concerning communication or other factors, which may affect the candidate.
+- 4.1 Access Arrangements explains the actions taken to ensure inclusion throughout the College for all students with SEND.
+This forms an integral part of our teaching and learning philosophy, which seeks to create a learning environment whereby every individual student may fulfil his or her full potential. - 4.2 The Equality Act 2010 extends the application of the Equality Act to general qualifications.
+All examination centre staff must ensure that the access arrangements and special consideration regulations and guidance are consistent with the law. - All exam rooms are accessible; chairs are available when queuing outside when required. - There is an appropriate toilet near or in all of these areas. - Emergency evacuation procedures are appropriate for all candidates and risk assessments are carried out as appropriate prior to the examination series. - If any candidate needs to take regular medication, invigilators will make this possible. - The Exams Officer should be notified if there are any exceptional health issues. - Any specialised equipment will be provided and an appropriate examination area

-- recruitment of invigilators will follow normal school policy with regards to disabled applicants. - all invigilators either will receive group training including disability issues or will work alongside an experienced invigilator. - ALNCo will make the Exams Officer aware of any issues concerning individuals in the main exam rooms. - the ALNCo will take the lead in making access applications based on their close knowledge of the needs of students under their care.
-They will produce a list of the students involved together with their concessions and this list will be available in all exam rooms in the files. - any complaints made by candidates with disabilities should be directed in the first instance to the Examinations Officer who will initiate an enquire - 4.3 Access arrangements are agreed before an assessment.
+- selected. - Invigilators will be briefed of any exceptional issues concerning communication or other factors, which may affect the candidate. - Recruitment of invigilators will follow normal school policy with regards to disabled applicants. - All invigilators either will receive group training including disability issues or will work alongside an experienced invigilator. - SENDCo will make the Exams Officer aware of any issues concerning individuals in the main exam rooms. - The SENDCo will take the lead in making access applications based on their close knowledge of the needs of students under their care.
+They will produce a list of the students involved together with their concessions and this list will be available in all exam rooms in the files. - Any complaints made by candidates with disabilities should be directed in the first instance to the Examinations Officer who will initiate an enquire - 4.3 Access arrangements are agreed before an assessment.
 They allow students to demonstrate their skills, knowledge and understanding without changing the demands of the assessment.
 The intention behind access arrangements is to meet the particular needs of a candidate without affecting the integrity of the assessment. - 4.4 Access arrangements are the principal way in which awarding bodies comply with the duty under the Equality Act 2010 to make 'reasonable adjustments.'